What age do you consider to be a senior?

-Why do you show some films on DVD?
+Why do you show some films on DVD or blu ray?

-It is always a priority for us to show films on 35mm and usually we are lucky enough to find good prints through the studios themselves or various archives.
-However, if a 35mm print is no longer available for rental, and it’s a film we feel is important to show, we will show it on DVD.
-This happens about 10% of the time.
+It is always a priority for us to show our repertory films on 35mm and usually we are lucky enough to find good prints through the studios themselves or various archives.
+However, if neither a 35mm print nor a DCP (digital cinema package) is available for rental, and it’s a film we feel is important to show, we will show it on DVD or blu ray.
+This happens rarely.

 For example, in April of 2008 we showed Terry Gilliam films for our classics series.
 Our committee decided that we really wanted to show Time Bandits as one of the films, but there was no 35mm print available to rent.
 We decided to go ahead and show the DVD.
 We try to be very careful to note when a film will be shown on DVD in our email newsletter, on our website, and in the notices we send to the newspapers.

 One respondent to our survey had this to say about our features, “The only thing that has annoyed me is when I see previews of films that never show up for viewing.”
 Many others echoed that frustration.
 We get frustrated too.
 We show trailers for films that we hope to bring to the theatre.
 Unfortunately, things don’t always go as planned.
 Print availability, distributors’ booking requirements, and a film’s imminent DVD release (which seems to be earlier all the time) are some of the factors that determine if and when we can get a film.